KorbinianZ/Capstone-Project/README.md

 Best model with it´s hyperparameters:
 ![RunDetailsWidget](HyperDrive_BestModel_Id.PNG)

+To improve the model for example the maximum depth of the decession tree could be increased.
+In other words the hyperparameter space could be extendend.
+Additional the maximum training time could also be extendend and therefore the hyerparameter search space will be increased.

 ## Model Deployment
 For the deployment the model of the hyperdrive run was used.